 Enforcement of intellectual property rights

 If the intellectual property system is to make its intended beneficial contribution to economic and social welfare, it is vital that the tools be available to ensure that IP rights are respected in an effective, timely and accessible manner, alongside the legitimate interests of others concerned.
-The TRIPS Agreement broke new ground in multilateral law by setting out general principles for the enforcement of IP rights.
-It makes effective, balanced and fair procedures available that provide for necessary remedies while also ensuring there are no obstacles to legitimate trade and providing safeguards against misuse of enforcement measures.
+The Agreement on Trade-related Aspects of Intellectual Property Rights (TRIPS) broke new ground in multilateral law by setting out general principles for the enforcement of IP rights.
+It requires WTO members to make available effective, balanced and fair procedures that provide for necessary remedies while guarding against their misuse and the creation of obstacles to legitimate trade.

 Concerns about adequate enforcement of IP rights in the multilateral trading system predate the entry into force of the TRIPS Agreement upon the establishment of the WTO.
 The Paris and Berne Conventions provide for some enforcement measures, including on infringing imports.
 A proposal on trade in counterfeit goods was developed in the General Agreement on Tariffs and Trade (GATT) in 1978 as part of the Tokyo Round of trade negotiations but no agreement was reached at that time.
 Subsequent work led to the inclusion of the Uruguay Round negotiating mandate on IP rights, which included the development of disciplines dealing with international trade in counterfeit goods: this mandate led to conclusion of the TRIPS Agreement.